 8 tips to make the most out of your time

-However, people still have a hard time organising themselves!
-So, let me give you 8 useful tips on how to manage your time better!
+People still have a hard time organising themselves!
+Here are 8 tips for you to help you manage your time better!

 1. MAKE A GREAT TO-DO LIST